-Furniture Painting Prep Tips for DIY Decorators that will make the job easier.
+Furniture and cabinet Painting Prep Tips for DIY Decorators that will make the job easier.

 - Always fill holes from old drawers pulls or blemishes in the surface with wood filler before painting.
 Once the filler is dry, sand with 100 grit sandpaper, followed by 220 grit to smooth.
 Clean off grit and then paint.

 - When painting laminate furniture or cabinets: Use 100-grit sandpaper on a hand sanding block to rough up the laminate surface.
 You just need to scratch the surface to provide some “tooth” for the paint to grab onto.
 A 5 minute going-over is all that is needed.

 - It is important to clean what you are about to paint.
 I use a bucket of hot water, dish detergent and a scrub brush.
 I use an SOS pad to scrub around the molding or any detail on an item to make sure no dirt or grease is still on the surface.
 I dry the item with a big towel immediately after I rinse off all the soap.

 - For walls use a dust mop or Swiffer dust mop on the wall to remove dust before painting.
 If you roll paint on a dusty wall, your paint color may look grey and the dust clumps will show up as texture in your painted surface.